NISP-GmbH/EF-EntraID-SSO/README.md

 ## (1) Replace the ##*## strings

-This step was created to make easier to configure all files editing just one file and executing one script.
-You can also replace everything manually.
+This step was created to make easier to configure all files editing just one file.
+You can also replace everything manually, if you know what you are doing.

 In the file replacements.txt you will find all strings that you need to replace for real values.
 Copy this file as replacements_custom.txt and replace all data.
 The string to be replaced and the real value is separated by a space, one per line.
 For example: ##STRINGTOBECHANGED## MYNEWSTRING or ##MYURL## mydomain.com